inkcodesign/inkstylelibrary01/_messaging/04-voice.md

 ##### **INK's Voice Balanced With an Author's Personal Voice**

 While INK's voice takes cues from our leadership team, our content varies slightly depending on the author.
-Here's some examples of INK's voice balanced with the author's personal voice:
+Here are some examples of INK's voice balanced with the author's personal voice:

 * [Starr](https://ink-co.com/is-your-agency-in-the-business-of-client-disservice/){:target="_blank"}
 * [Kari](https://ink-co.com/how-to-tame-devils-advocate-marketing-brainstorms/){:target="_blank"}